Fano threefolds in positive characteristic IV: Classification tables

-The definition of 3-xx is given in Definition \ref{d-pic3}.
-For a Fano threefold $X$ with $\rho(X)=3$, one of the following holds up to isomorphisms.
-Except for the column \lq\lq blowups", this is proven in Subsection \ref{ss-pic3-classify}.

 The definition of 4-xx is given in Definition \ref{d-pic4}.
-For a Fano threefold $X$ with $\rho(X)=4$, one of the following holds up to isomorphisms.
-Except for the column \lq\lq blowups", this is proven in Subsection \ref{ss-pic4-classify}.
+For a Fano threefold $X$ with $\rho(X)=4$, one and only one of the following possibilities listed in Table \ref{table-pic4} occurs up to isomorphisms (Theorem \ref{t-pic4-main}, Remark \ref{r column blowup}).